KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/HomoeologyTextMining.md

-# Class: Text Mining Annotation about Homoeology (HomoeologyTextMining)
+# Class: Homoeology Text Mining (HomoeologyTextMining)

 _An association that represents a text mining annotation based on homoeology._